antek9834/auto-hunter-ai/ARCHITECTURE.md

 ---

 ## 1. Introduction
 Auto Hunter AI is a web-based decision-support prototype designed to mitigate information asymmetry in the European used-car market.
-It empowers budget-conscious and first-time buyers by providing AI-driven search, real-time market analysis, and negotiation support[cite: 18, 33].
+It empowers budget-conscious and first-time buyers by providing AI-driven search, real-time market analysis, and negotiation support.

-**Scope:** This system is developed as a Capstone Project for a Bachelor’s Degree in Data Science, focusing on modularity and AI integration rather than a full-scale commercial platform[cite: 4, 5, 177].
+**Scope:** This system is developed as a Capstone Project for a Bachelor’s Degree in Data Science, focusing on modularity and AI integration rather than a full-scale commercial platform.

 ## 2. Architectural Style
 The system follows a **client-server architecture** with a **layered backend design**.
-This approach ensures a clean separation between user interaction, business logic, and external AI services, allowing for better maintainability and the ability to swap models or data sources with minimal friction[cite: 44, 216].
+This approach ensures a clean separation between user interaction, business logic, and external AI services, allowing for better maintainability and the ability to swap models or data sources with minimal friction.

 ## 3. High-Level System Overview
 The application is structured into four primary layers that interact with external dependencies: